 - Disordered thinking

 - Numbness or tingling in the hands or feet (peripheral neuropathy)

 Brain scans of people with anorexia reveal that the brain goes through structural changes or abnormal activity during the disease.
-Some of these abnormalities may discontinue with weight restoration, but some of damage to the brain can be permanent.
+Some of these abnormalities may discontinue weight restoration, but some of the damage to the brain can be permanent.

 Due to starvation, one of the most common conditions related to anorexia is anemia.
 A major blood problem is created by dangerously low levels of vitamin B12.
 When anorexia becomes extreme, the bone marrow dramatically drops the production of blood cells.
-The condition is known as Pancytopenia, and it too, can be life threatening.
+The condition is known as Pancytopenia, and it too can be life-threatening.